-Ideally bush areas will regenerate naturally from falling seeds or seed being carried by wind and birds and dropped in the leaf litter.
+Ideally bush areas will regenerate naturally from falling seeds, or those carried in by wind or birds.
 But sometimes nature may need a helping hand.
-With a minimum of effort and money, you can grow a range of easy-care native plants from seed.
+With minimum effort and money, you can grow a range of easy-care native plants from seed.

-Some native plant varieties are called 'primary species' such as manuka, kanuka and ti kouka/cabbage trees, because they like starting out on bare ground, and are hardy, easy to grow and will generally tolerate extremes in temperature, terrain, soil type and drainage.
+Some native plant varieties are called 'primary species'.
+Examples are manuka, kanuka and ti kouka/cabbage trees.
+They like starting out on bare ground, and are hardy, easy to grow and will generally tolerate extremes in temperature, terrain, soil type and drainage.

-In many cases, planting even a limited range of primary species can create an environment where birds bring in the seed of a wider variety of plants, saving you the time and expense of growing them yourself.
+In many cases, planting even a few primary species can encourage birds to bring in the seed of a wider variety of plants, saving you the time and expense of growing them yourself.

 The Green Toolbox species selector is a free Windows-based software package to help users choose and evaluate plants for a variety of land management applications.